 The library, as a part of the Olin Community, uses the Olin Honor Code as its guiding principal in setting library policy.
-The Olin Honor Code is posted in the Olin College Library, and visitors to the library are encouraged to read the document.

 Visitors from neighboring colleges and the general public are permitted to use the Olin College Library during public library hours.
 However, priority for library services and resources is given to members of the Olin community.